MYOB Supplier Invoice Automation: A Complete Workflow Guide

 MYOB Business (the cloud-native product) includes In Tray with OCR as a standard feature.
 The email forwarding address, drag-and-drop upload, and OCR prefill workflow described above all apply to Business.

 MYOB AccountRight (the desktop/hybrid product) also offers In Tray, but the experience differs.
-AccountRight has a more desktop-oriented workflow, and its OCR capabilities have not always matched the cloud version feature-for-feature.
-In particular, the email-to-In-Tray forwarding address and the browser-based OCR prefill are Business features.
-AccountRight users may need to upload documents manually and should check whether their specific version offers OCR prefill by opening In Tray and looking for the prefill option when creating a bill.
-If it is absent, the In Tray functions as document storage only, and all data entry is manual.
+AccountRight users may need to upload documents manually and should check whether their version offers OCR prefill when creating a bill.
+If the prefill option is absent, In Tray functions as document storage and all data entry is manual.

 How MYOB Invoice Feeds Work